exercism/v3/languages/rust/exercises/concept/string-vs-str/.docs/instructions.md

-We need a csv builder as defined by this standard: https://tools.ietf.org/html/rfc4180.
+We need a builder for a CSV record per the standard defined in [RFC 4180](https://tools.ietf.org/html/rfc4180).

 The builder needs to concatenate immutable string slices (`&str`) and when `build` is called, the builder will be consumed and will return the created csv string.